andreasbm/lit-translate/README.md

 ### Using the default translations as keys

 Inspired by [GNU gettext](https://en.wikipedia.org/wiki/Gettext) you can use the default translation as keys.
 The benefit of doing this is that you will save typing time and reduce code clutter.
 You can use [xgettext](https://www.gnu.org/software/gettext/manual/html_node/xgettext-Invocation.html) to extract the translatable strings from your code and then use [po2json](https://github.com/mikeedwards/po2json) to turn your `.po` files into `.json` files.
 The following code shows an example of how you could implement this.
+Try it as a playground [here](https://codepen.io/andreasbm/pen/RwxXjJX?editors=0010).

 ```typescript
 import { registerTranslateConfig, use, get } from "lit-translate";